Carmel Mountain Ranch, San Diego

-Carmel Mountain Ranch, sometimes shortened to simply Carmel Mountain, or abbreviated to CMR by local residents and organizations is a community of San Diego, California, United States, in the northeastern part of the city.
+Carmel Mountain Ranch, sometimes shortened to simply Carmel Mountain, or abbreviated to CMR by local residents and organizations, is a community of San Diego, California, United States, in the northeastern part of the city.
 Despite its name, Carmel Mountain Ranch is actually in the shadow of Black Mountain.
 Carmel Mountain proper is about 10 miles west of the Carmel Mountain Ranch neighborhood.

 Geography

 The community is bounded by the city of Poway to the east, and other communities of San Diego on all other sides: Rancho Bernardo to the north, Rancho Peñasquitos to the west, and Sabre Springs to the south.

+History

+Carmel Mountain Ranch is a 1,489-acre community in the northeastern part of San Diego.
+It is originally home to the Kumeyaay people, who have lived in the region for more than 12,000 years.
+It got its name from the Carmelite Sisters of Mercy, who established a dairy farm and prayer center in 1905.
+The term Carmel Mountain comes from a biblical reference to Mount Carmel.

+The real development of the community began in the 1970s with early planning efforts such as the 1971 Carmel Mountain East Plan and the 1981 Rancho Carmel Community Plan.
+The 1971 plan contained about 6,200 homes but was never fully brought to life.
+The 1981 plan created a more balanced mix of residential, industrial, and commercial uses with approximately 7,185 homes and a higher employment base.

+Throughout the 1990s, Carmel Mountain Ranch continued to grow.
+Amendments in 1994 and 1999 adjusted the zoning to allow for a library, post office, and more park sites.
+By 1999, major infrastructure including Carmel Mountain Road, Ted Williams Parkway, and Camino del Norte were completed along with nearly 5,000 homes.

 Economy

 Retail

 Several shopping centers are located adjacent to one another: